The most important AI news and updates from last month: Apr 15, 2026 – May 4th, 2026.

 This quote is from a talk at the Nexus Conference in Amsterdam in 2025: 'Apocalypse Now: The Revelation of our Time'

-Sources: Video Talk, tweet
+Sources: Video Talk, tweet, snippet video

 Building on Tribe v1 (which we covered in March Part 2), Meta's predictive brain models are now being demoed at a fidelity that's making people uncomfortable.
 We're squarely in "decoded thoughts from neural data" territory.